Majhar-98/Cucumber-Automation-with-OrangeHRM-Practice/README.md

 Cucumber also provides integration with various programming languages such as Java, Ruby, and Python, making it a flexible and versatile tool for test automation.
 It is widely used in agile software development processes where collaboration and communication between team members are key.

+## Technoloy used:
+- Intellij IDEA
+- Java
+- Junit
+- Selenium
+- Cucumber
+- Maven

+## Langueges
+- Java

+## How to run this project:
+- Clone this project
+- Open with Intelji Idea

+## Prerequisites:
+- Install Intellij IDEA (Comunity Edition)
+- Install jdk or any LTS version
+- Configure ANDROID_HOME, JAVA_HOME and GRADLE_HOME as well as stable internet connection